Cozy Peach Kitchen

 Other potatoes to try with this method include new potatoes, Yukon gold potatoes, baby potatoes, and even sweet potatoes.

-Step one: Boil the diced potatoes to quickly soften them.
+Step one: Parboil the diced potatoes to quickly soften them.

 Bowl filled with seasonings and potatoes lined on parchment paper.